mehulagg/gitlab_test/doc/administration/auth/ldap-troubleshooting.md

 - A [`group_base` is also configured](ldap-ee.md#group-sync)
 - The configured `admin_group` in the `gitlab.rb` is a CN, rather than a DN or an array
-- This CN falls under the configured `group_base`
+- This CN falls under the scope of the configured `group_base`
-- The users to be admins have already logged into GitLab with their LDAP credentials.
-Only users that have logged in to GitLab with their LDAP credentials will be granted this access.
+- The members of the `admin_group` have already logged into GitLab with their LDAP credentials.
+GitLab will only grant this admin access to the users whose accounts are already connected to LDAP.

-If all the above are true and the users are still not getting access, [sync all groups in the rails console](#sync-all-groups), [look for the relevant section in the logs](), and the output will have more details to understand why.
+If all the above are true and the users are still not getting access, [run a manual group sync](#sync-all-groups) in the rails console and [look through the output](#example-log-output-after-a-group-sync) to see what GitLab does when it syncs the `admin_group`.

 ### User DN or/and email have changed